AiroaeiCatalin/AiroaeiCatalin/README.md

 </br>
   <img width="553" alt="Screenshot 2022-02-10 at 14 25 22" src="https://user-images.githubusercontent.com/37214035/153408361-6ce999f1-aa5c-4634-9462-d745476be2e0.png">

-  Now you can see I have one commit on 18th of May which would not count if I wouldn't have amended it.
-I would have to do this to all 1000 commits and I will try to do it with most of them.
+  Now you can see that I have one commit on 18th of May which would not count if I wouldn't have amended it.
+I have to do this for all my 1000 commits.

-- **I will keep adding to git what I continue working on but also some old projects of mine that I didn't use github for versioning, some of them can be found on my bitbucket and some I will keep constantly adding them to git.
+- **I will keep adding to git what I continue working on but also some old projects of mine that I didn't use github for versioning, some of them can be found on my bitbucket and some I will keep constantly cloning them to git.
 So be sure to check out my profile regularly.**
   <br />